Improving Software Quality

 In most cases, software is developed by many contributors.
 Imposing a common coding style can improve the readability and maintainability of the code of and by all contributors.
 Code consistency is also important for code reviews, where different contributors revise code written by others.

-In this course, we will use clang-format
+In this course, we will use clang-format, which is a relatively easy-to-use

 tool for enforcing a common code style for your projects written in C++.